pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 # hammer content-view publish --name "cv-rhel8-prem-server" --organization "Operations Department" --async
 Content view is being published with task c050e764-25da-43b2-8a23-9122af5a9120.
 ```
 We can jump back to the Satellite console to view the content being published.
-On the left side navigation bar chose Content -> Content View.
+On the left side menu chose Content -> Content View.

 ![Content -> Content View](/images/sat25.png)